NathanLouis90/line-following-robot-esp-stm32-pixy/README.md

 - Makerdrive Motor Driver that connects to motors, and a combined photointerruptor module and velocimetric wheel to track velocity

 ## High-Level System Architecture
+The following diagram defines the various elements that comprise the robot system, which performs communication, sensing, and navigation.

 ![High-Level System Architecture drawio](https://github.com/user-attachments/assets/eef70d12-ff19-4b28-8de5-2cff0da7fcde)

 ## Peripherals